dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 ## CTE example

 Time to dive into an example using CTEs!
-For this example, we are using the data from our [jaffle_shop demo dbt](https://github.com/dbt-labs/jaffle_shop) project.
-In our `jaffle_shop`, we have three tables: one for customers, orders, and payments.
+For this example, you'll be using the data from our [jaffle_shop demo dbt](https://github.com/dbt-labs/jaffle_shop) project.
+In the `jaffle_shop`, you have three tables: one for customers, orders, and payments.

-In this query, I am creating three CTEs to ultimately allow me to segment buyers by how many times they’ve purchased.
+In this query, you're creating three CTEs to ultimately allow me to segment buyers by how many times they’ve purchased.

 ```sql
 with import_orders as (